openstack/openstack-manuals/doc/admin-guide/source/cli-os-migrate.rst

 target host.
 If you are using SSH tunneling, you must ensure that each node is configured with SSH key authentication so that the Compute service can use SSH to move disks to other nodes.
-For more information, see :ref:`clinovamigratecfgssh`.
+For more information, see :ref:`cli-os-migrate-cfg-ssh`.

 #.
 To list the VMs you want to migrate, run: